Door breaching: Explosive

 Minimum safe distance and effectiveness of explosives can be augmented by tamping.
 This entails laying materials over the explosive to help direct the blast toward the door or material that needs to be breached.
 Tamping can be done with sandbags, rubble, or even filled water containers.
-A water charge refers to an explosive breach charge that is tamped with water.
+A water charge refers to an explosive breach charge that is tamped with water, typically consisting of two water bags and some detcord in the middle.
 Soldiers hit upon the idea to use saline-filled IV bags, which are commonly carried by medics, for such tamping and the practice spread to police organizations as well.
 While effective, these water charges are not without their downsides.
 Water is heavy and difficult to transport; it also makes the explosive charge heavier and more difficult to place.
 Special adhesives or a prop stick may be necessary to hold the charge in place.
 This adds complexity to the breach and the prop stick (if one is used) can become shrapnel.
 After detonation, the water will splash over the breach point and can present a slip hazard.
-Additionally, depending on location, lower than freezing temperatures during winter will freeze water and render it unusable as a tamping agent.
+Additionally, lower-than-freezing temperatures will render water unusable as a tamping agent.
 As a result, synthetic gel tamping agents have been developed as alternatives.

 In addition to their tactical use, explosives have been used for search and rescue and other critical access situations.